 - Telephone – 0207 219 4296

 - Post – IRIS Service, House of Commons, SW1A 0AA

 The personal data we collect, the purpose and lawful basis for processing

-From time to time, we also run a data analytics exercise on that personal data for internal assurance and counter fraud purposes.
+From time to time, we also run a data analytics exercise using your personal data for internal assurance and counter fraud purposes.

 The data analytics exercise involves examining large volumes of raw data, using speciality software, identifying issues of data quality, exceptions or analysis, one element of which can be data matching, which may warrant further investigation, as well as assurance.
 Our internal audit team will review any data inconsistencies or anomalies flagged as part of the data analytics exercise.

-The processing in the data analytics exercise is done under Article 6 (1) (e) of the GDPR (performance of a task carried out in the public interest) for the purposes of prevention and detection of fraud.
+The processing in the data analytics exercise is carried out in accordance with Article 6 (1) (e) of the UK GDPR (performance of a task carried out in the public interest) for the purposes of prevention and detection of fraud.

 National Fraud Initiative